jackrobertscott/authpack-client-190806/documents/api/Sessions.md

 ## Overview

-The `session` model is used to identify a single person who has signed up to your app.
+The `session` model is created when a user authenticates and requires an access token.

 - [Setup](#Model)
 - [Session model](#Model)